kg4zow/remarkable.jms1.info/src/info/fonts.md

     > &#x2139;&#xFE0F; **Different file formats**
     >
     > This example is from an rM2 running 3.14.1.9.
 Different versions of the reMarkable software may include more, less, or "other" keys than the ones shown here.
+    >
-As long as the `"visibleName"` line is the only one you edit, you should be fine.
+    > As long as the `"visibleName"` line is the only one you edit, you should be fine.

-Once you're sure taht the file is correct, save your changes.
+Once you're sure that the file is correct, save your changes.

 ### Restart xochitl